-Chrissie Hynde’s one-of-a-kind pendant made out of Chrissie’s donated string.
+Chrissie Hynde’s one-of-a-kind pendant made out of Chrissie’s used/played guitar string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/8″ in length and contains a 5mm Amethyst Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-This piece is made to order and takes approximately 4-5 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.
-If you would like a different crystal color send an email to: email@example.com
+If you would like a different crystal color send an email to: firstname.lastname@example.org

 Chrissie Hynde came to fame as the frontwoman for the Pretenders.
 Hits “Brass in Pocket” and “My City Was Gone” became rock anthems in the 1970s and ’80s.

 Singer, songwriter, and guitarist Chrissie Hynde was born September 7, 1951, in Akron, Ohio.
 Her band, The Pretenders, got together in the late 1970s and released a self-titled album in 1980.
 She and bandmate James Honeyman-Scott penned the group’s first hit, “Brass in Pocket.”
 Subsequent releases produced the hit songs “Middle of the Road,” “Show Me” and “I’ll Stand by You.”